FAQ

 0112143434 – Information Centre

-Can I send and receive machinery or equipment after repairs without paying duties and other levies?
+Can I send and receive machinery or equipment after repairs without paying duties?

 Do I need to pay any export levies?